psu-arts-arch/tutorial/README.md

 # tutorial

-A beginner's guide to Gitbook
+A beginner's guide to Gitbook — based on questions arising from a new user.